 “We don’t yet know, above all, what the world might be like if children were to grow up without being subjected to humiliation, if parents would respect them and take them seriously as people.” ~ Alice Miller

-At our school, your child may mature and grow in unexpected ways.
+Your child may mature and grow in unexpected ways while enrolled in our program.
 That is the beauty of Sudbury schools!
 As with any other relationship in which one person is changing, the other may have to make adjustments as well.
 You can expect your child to demand more autonomy and respect at home.
 If you are open to making changes in the way that you relate to your child, then your relationship, and your child, will blossom.

 “If I had to make a general rule for living and working with children, it might be this: be wary of saying or doing anything to a child that you would not do to another adult, whose good opinion and affection you valued.” ~ John Holt

-It is true that the adults at Sunset Sudbury School (staff members) treat students in an egalitarian style, without condescension or coercion, and have an equal voice to all other students in the running of the school.
+It is true that the staff members at Sunset Sudbury treat students in an egalitarian style, without condescension or coercion, and have an equal voice to all other students in the running of the community.
 This doesn’t mean that your child will stop appreciating the wisdom of experience, provided that it is not forced upon them.
 The reality of the matter is that parents will continue to make the big decisions in their children’s lives.
 We believe that parents should be sensitive to that and treat their children as respectfully as possible, much like you would treat a friend.